 On the walk back to Ty’s place, my friend and travel companion, Terry, who, like Dave, is my other best friend from Substack, kept bugging me to go back and speak to Buckley about getting an audition.
 During the rest of our walk, he kept saying that if I didn’t go back there, or do something, I’d regret it the rest of my life.
 When we got back to Ty’s place, I worked up the nerve to phone the rehearsal studio and left a message at the desk for Buckley to call me.

 During the next couple of hours, Ty’s phone rang frequently, as an impromptu Saturday night gathering at his place had begun, and visitors had to phone up to be buzzed into his building.
 For the next hour or so, each time the phone rang, my ears perked up and I panicked.
-Over the next while, enthralled with conversation (and beer), I no longer paid attention when the phone ring, thinking Buckley would have gotten the message and thought, “I don’t know any Gord”.
+Over the next while, enthralled with conversation (and beer), I no longer paid attention any time the phone rang, thinking Buckley would have gotten the message and thought, “I don’t know any Gord”.

 Over the din of the party, Ty calls out “Gord!
 Phone for you!”
 An icy sensation washed over me.
 No one else knew to call me here.
 I took the phone to a quiet-ish spot in the loft, and spoke briefly with Buckley.
 After exchanging pleasantries, I explained that I was visiting from Toronto, and had been playing in the room next door to him earlier in the evening, and asked if he was still looking for a drummer.
 He politely said that he had already found a drummer.
 Still somewhat star-struck and not knowing what else to say, I thanked him for calling me back, and we ended our call.
 My racing heart gradually returned to a somewhat regular pace as I rejoined the party, confirming, “Yep, he called me back.”